ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Related Work

 \section{Related Work}

 Table~\ref{tab:related_work} presents an overview of the prior work in this area.
 Gu et al.~\cite{mig_live_small_mm_prob2} and Yuhala et al.~\cite{mig_plinius} use the \stopandcopy method to migrate \sgx applications from one machine to another.
-The former focussed on the efficient transfer of keys using a remote attestation process, while the latter focussed on resuming machine learning applications in case of an application crash.
-Nakashima and Kourai~\cite{migsgx_mm} and Nakatsuka et al.~\cite{migsgx_ctr}, in their work \textit{MigSGX} and \textit{CTR}, respectively, do point out that the enclave size can be in GBs, and using the \stopandcopy method might require a large amount of memory.
-However, their main contribution is reducing the size of the unsecure buffer required to transfer the enclave data from one machine to another by employing pipelined memory transfer.
+The former focused on the efficient transfer of keys using a remote attestation process, while the latter focused on resuming machine learning applications in case of an application crash.
+Nakashima and Kourai~\cite{migsgx_mm} and Nakatsuka et al.~\cite{migsgx_ctr}, in their work \textit{MigSGX} and \textit{CTR}, respectively, point out that the enclave size can be in GBs, and using the \stopandcopy method might require a large amount of memory.
+However, their main contribution is in reducing the size of the unsecure buffer required to transfer the enclave data from one machine to another by employing pipelined memory transfer.
+Their scope is far more limited as compared to our work that looks at full end-to-end migration.